anoopsarkar/nlp-class/hw1.md

          python answer/segment.py > output

   1. Upload this file `output` to the [leaderboard submission site](http://sfu-nlp-class.appspot.com) according to [the Homework 0 instructions](hw0.html).
-Your score on the leaderboard is the score on the development data set and the test data set which shown to you immediately after you upload your output file.
-The `score-segments.py` program will give you a good idea of how well you're doing without uploading to the leaderboard.
+Your score on the leaderboard is the score on the test set.
+The `score-segments.py` program will report your score on the dev set which will provide a good idea of how well you're doing without uploading to the leaderboard.
+If you do not improve on the dev set you are unlikely to improve on the test set.
   1. Run the program: `python zipsrc.py`.
 This will create a a zip file called `source.zip`.
 Each group should assign one member to upload `source.zip` to [Coursys]({{ site.coursys }}) as the submission for this homework.
 Only use `zipsrc.py` to prepare your zip file.
   1. A clear, mathematical description of your algorithm and its motivation written in scientific style.
 This needn't be long, but it should be clear enough that one of your fellow students could re-implement it exactly.
 You are given a dummy `README.md` file in the answer directory.
 Update this file with your description.
   1. Also in the `answer` directory include for each group member with a user name `username` a file in your submission called `README.username` which contains a description of your contribution to the homework solution along with the commit identifiers from either `svn` or `git`.
 If you have only one member in your group then create an empty file.